ahmetyusufyabaneri/ahmetyusufyabaneri/README.md

 <h1 align="center">👋 Hi there, I'm Ahmet</h1>

 <ul>
-  <li>🎯 I’m currently focusing on React, React Native and Node.js. technologies.</li>
+  <li>🎯 I’m currently focusing on MERN stack technologies.</li>
   <br/>
   <li>🔭 Technology, science and software development are my interested areas.</li>
   <br/>
-  <li>💞️ I'm someone who is passionate about software and loves to create and develop new projects.
+  <li>💻 I'm someone who is passionate about software and loves to create and develop new projects.
 I love teamwork and believe we can achieve great things with my team.</li>
   <br/>
   <li>⚡ I'm progressing on software development as a highly motivated, disciplined and determined person.</li>
 </ul>